probwebdev/dotfiles/README.md

 stow .
 ```

 Look for existing files and either remove them or move to a backup folder.
 Alternatively run `stow --adopt .` to adopt existing configuration files.
+To stow new files run this from dotfiles `stow --restow .`